Vascular Access Procedures

 - The lesser saphenous vein runs anterior to the medial malleolus, while the small saphenous vein crosses the lateral malleolus.

 The location of other veins of the feet and hands, although often useful, are quite variable.

 What veins are most commonly approached for cut down venous access?

 The four veins most suitable for central venous access by cutdown are the external and internal jugular veins, the common facial vein and the saphenous vein at the groin.
 Cut down onto the common femoral vein is seldom necessary.

-The proximal greater saphenous vein crosses the medial aspect of the knee one third of the distance from posterior to anterior and courses anteriorly/medially before entering the fascia lata at the saphenofemoral junction.
+- The proximal greater saphenous vein crosses the medial aspect of the knee one third of the distance from posterior to anterior and courses anteriorly/laterally before entering the fascia lata at the saphenofemoral junction.
 It joins the common femoral vein in the region of the femoral triangle.
-A transverse incision is made about two cm below the inguinal ligament medial to the femoral pulsation.
+A transverse incision is made about two centimeters below the inguinal ligament, medial to the femoral pulsation.
 As the saphenous vein runs subcutaneously, it is easily exposed, isolated between fine ties and ligated distally.
 A tiny venotomy is made close to the ligature.
 The beveled catheter tip is introduced and slowly advanced.
 Once past the saphenofemoral junction the catheter should pass easily.